-Looking for things to do in the Bay Area this weekend?
-After all, it’s September and the sunny warmth of the Bay Area summer (i.e., everyone else’s fall) is finally here.
+Looking for things to do in the Bay Area (and beyond) this weekend?

-If — like us — you’ve already used up all your vacation time, fear not.
-We’ve mined the Bay Curious archives to bring you ideas for your September weekends, from foodie itineraries to secret hidden spots.
+We’ve mined the Bay Curious podcast archives to bring you four unexpected ideas for places to visit, from secret hidden spots to mysterious landmarks.
 Forward this to the friend you want to go adventuring with ...

 Point Reyes National Seashore, 50 miles north of San Francisco, is justly famous for its windswept, rugged beauty and sweeping ocean views.
 Thousands of visitors are drawn here every year to hike these scenic trails and see incredible wildlife, including the tule elk that roam seasonally.
 That means these hills and beaches can become a little crowded during the warmer months — so take a cue from this 2018 Bay Curious episode and get off the beaten path.